Colorado governor proposes to keep Rocky Mountain National Park open amid potential government shutdown

 The 2023 shutdown was averted.

-In 2019, under the Obama administration, a large percentage of park employees were furloughed during the 35-day government shutdown, leaving the Rocky Mountain National Park open but without rangers and staffers, which led to vandalism and damage.
+In 2018, under the Trump administration, the government shut down for 35 days.
+A large percentage of park employees were furloughed at the time, leaving Rocky Mountain National Park open but without rangers and staff, which led to vandalism.